 People's Labour Party

-Current: Re-elected to 10th National Parliament as the Governor for Madang on the 01/08/2017 in the National General Election 2017 as a member of the People's Labour Party, Member to the Appointments, Legislation, and Standing Orders Parliamentary Committees in the Marape-Steven Government June 2019, 3rd Term in this parliament.
+Current: Re-elected to 10th National Parliament in the 2017 National General Election 2017 for Madang Provincial seat under the People's Labour Party.
+Party Leader of the People's Labour Party.
+Appointed as a member of the Appointments, Legislation and Standing Orders Parliamentary Committees, 3rd term in this parliament.

 Past: First elected to the 5th National Parliament for the Sumkar Open seat in a by-election in October 1992 following the death of previous member Galen Lang in August 1992.
 Served as Minister for Works from September 1994, then Minister for Transport and Works in August 1995.
 Launched the People's Labour Party on the 28/04/2001 at the Laiwaden Oval, Madang in preparation for the 2002 general elections.
 Re-elected to the 7th National Parliament in the 2002 General Elections for the Usino-Bundi Open seat.
 Commissioned Minister for Labour and Industrial Relations in the Somare/Marat cabinet on the 2/8/2003, till decommissioning as minister of state on the 12/11/2003.
 Recommended for dismissal from parliament by Leadership Tribunal on charges of misconduct in office on the 1/12/2004.
 Dismissal overturned by National Court on the 4/2/2005.
 Appointed member of Pensions and Retirement Benefits Committee, and Foreign Affairs and Defence Committee-Chair in May 2006.

-Secondary Education: Grade 10 through the College of External Studies.
+Secondary Education: Completed High School Education, Grade 10 through the College of External Studies.

 Achievements: In May 1984, Mr. Yama incorporated Yama Security Services and has since then expanded his business interests to include the hotel industry, shipping, coffee processing and real estate.